tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 - Archived: the model has been replaced by another version.

 A bit like git commit messages, if moving models between staging/production: write messages to inform team as to why and when.
 (Add in "description" section. )

+#### MlFlow in Practice:

+When using MlFlow you should consider the following:

+- Do I need a database for tracking my experiment information like SQLLite, or is storing on my file system enough?
+Furthermore if you've chosen to use a database, do you need a cloud database or is a local one enough?
+- Similarly: do I need a remote artifacts store or a remote tracking server?

+The answer to these should depend on how collaborative the project is - if the project is a solo one then storing things locally should be enough.
+However if working in a greater team with multiple projects then using cloud tools is essential.
+Note: if you use the MlFlow without the database backend then you won't be able to access the Model registry.

+The mlruns directory contains the folders on information on runs/metrics/params.

+If you want to run mlflow remotely you would:

+- Setup a database (postgres/SQLlite) on a cloud platform, that way your tracking server can find the database globally.
+- Create an artifact store on the cloud: GCP has it's own dedicated section however you could just use an S3 bucket.
+- On our EC2/GCE instance, we start Mlflow by setting the backend to the database we've created.
+Doing this will start the server on the instance on a particular port.
+- Then we can use our IP address of the instance along with the port number that the server is running on to view the Mlflow system globally.

+#### Limitations of MlFlow:

+- Unlike TFX, Mlflow doesn't come with data versioning tools which can make it somewhat tricky to reproduce a model.
+- Along with not being able to track tabular datasets, can't track unstructed datasets like images/audio/text.